 Streat completed additional study in civil engineering at Duke University, the University of California at Berkeley; architectural criticism at Harvard University/MIT, and city and regional planning at Columbia University.
 From 1950 to 1952, he was a structural consultant for Ed Loewenstein in Greensboro.
 In 1951, Streat married Louise Guenveur of Charleston SC, who was professor and chair of the Department of Home Economics at Bennett College, also in Greensboro.

 In 1952 he became the second black architect licensed to practice in North Carolina (Gaston Alonzo Edwards was the first).
 Streat spent the summer of 1957 at Columbia University in City Planning and Architectural History.
 He travelled extensively, with visits to Mexico City in 1958 and Portugal, Gibraltar, Spain, Italy, Switzerland, Germany, France, England in 1967.

 Streat had a long career in academia.
 He was Professor and Chair of the Architectural Engineering Department at NCA&T University in Greensboro from 1949 until retirement.
-The department grew from twenty students to 200 under his leadership and included a tenfold increase in faculty and the addition of a master’s program in architectural engineering.
+The department grew from 20 students to 200 under his leadership and included a tenfold increase in faculty and the addition of a master’s program.

 1957 - The Alexander House, Salem Street, Greensboro.
 No photo or address.
 Do you have one?

 1959 - The Reed House, 2711 McConnell, Greensboro.
 As of 2011 still owned by the Reed family.